kushshiv/read_captions/README.md

 2. The extension should now be loaded and ready to use.

 ### Development Workflow
-- To make changes, edit the source files in the `src` directory.
+- To make changes, edit the source files.
 - Reload the extension in Chrome to see the changes.

 ## Contributing